If you're wondering how coronavirus might affect your labour and birth, here's what you need to know.

-A study by the UK Obstetric Surveillance System (UKOSS), released on 11 May, has provided some new insights into how the coronavirus has affected pregnant women.
+A study by the UK Obstetric Surveillance System (UKOSS) provided some insights into how the coronavirus has affected pregnant women.
 The first report from this study looked at the outcomes of 427 pregnant women admitted to hospital with coronavirus and their babies during the pandemic.
 Read more here.
 The NHS website also has useful information on pregnancy and coronavirus.

 What if I'm pregnant and have symptoms or I'm self-isolating?

 If you think you may have coronavirus, or know you have it and you’re self-isolating, there will be different guidance and recommendations for your birth (see box below).

 Your maternity team will discuss your choice of where to give birth with you if you have coronavirus symptoms and were planning to give birth at home or in a midwife-led unit.
 This is because an obstetric centre can provide continuous electronic monitoring for your baby if needed (RCOG, 2020a,b).

 Advice for pregnant women with suspected or confirmed coronavirus

 For up-to-date information about your pregnancy, labour and birth if you have coronavirus symptoms or you are self-isolating, please check the RCOG website.
 This has information jointly agreed by the Royal College of Midwives (RCM) and Royal College of Paediatrics and Child Health (RCPCH).
 They can help answer questions, such as: